 The Display Selected Records function makes saving or printing the bibliographic details and abstracts of several records easy.
-Selected records can be saved to disk or printed using the file menu on your browser.
-Alternatively, selected records can be emailed (for example to your home email address if you are searching at work) by using the Email Results button on the Selected Search Results page.
+Selected records can be saved or printed using your browser.
+Alternatively, selected records can be emailed by using the Email Results button on the Selected Search Results page.

 The Continue Searching button on the Search Results page returns you to the Search page.
 Any records which have been previously selected remain selected when you continue searching.
-The Start New Search button on the Selected Search Results page clears all selected records (so that there are then no selected records).
-Starting a new search from the Detailed Search Results page will also clear all the selected records.
+Starting a new search from the Detailed Search Results page will clear all the selected records and your search terms.